Zero-cycles with coefficients for the second generalized symplectic involution variety of an algebra of degree 4: Introduction

 \subsection{Organization}

 In Section~\ref{section:prelim} we define a slew of homogeneous varieties and recall some structure results.
 We then define cycle modules and $K$-cohomology groups.
 In Section~\ref{section:alggrp} we present the main algebraic groups of interest: spin, Clifford, (general) symplectic.
-We also recall some exceptional identifications of groups of type $\mathsf{B}_2$ and $\mathsf{C}_2$ and their algebraic invariants.
-Lastly, we define $R$-triviality and the index of an algebraic group.
-In Section~\ref{section:Requiv} we present the framework of Chernousov and Merkurjev describing the group of $K_1$-zero-cycles in terms of $R$-equivalence classes.
-We provide our main result for symplectic involution varieties of algebras of degree 4.
-To obtain our result for algebras of index 4, we analyze the fibers of two projection morphisms to relate cycles on certain involution and Severi-Brauer varieties.
+We recall some exceptional identifications of groups of type $\mathsf{B}_2$ and $\mathsf{C}_2$ and their algebraic invariants.
+We define $R$-triviality and the index of an algebraic group, and present the framework of Chernousov and Merkurjev describing the group of $K_1$-zero-cycles in terms of $R$-equivalence classes.
+In Section~\ref{section:Requiv}, we present our main result for symplectic involution varieties of algebras of degree 4.